Jinjiang–Kinmen Pipeline: Technical specification

-From mainland China, the water is mainly sourced from Longhu Lake (龙湖) which has a capacity of 655 million m^{3} of water.
+From mainland China, the water is mainly sourced from the lake of Longhu (龙湖) which has a capacity of 655 million m^{3} of water.
 The lake is the second largest lake in Fujian.
 From the lake, the water goes to a water pumping station and transported inland to the coastal city of Bingzhou before being transported through an undersea pipe which spans over a length of 16.7 km through the straits separating mainland China and Kinmen.
 After reaching Kinmen Island, the pipeline goes for another 300 meters inland to a water treatment plant before supplying the Tianpu Reservoir.
 The maximum capacity of the pipe can reach up to 55,000 tonnes per day.

 Finance

 Both sides signed an agreement on a 30-year water purchase agreement.
 Under the agreement, Kinmen imports at an average of 34,000 tonnes of water per day at a cost of NT$9.86 per cubic meter of water.
 The total cost for the pipeline construction was NT$1.35 billion.